kpenev/AutoWISP/documentation/PythonModules/Calibration.md

      parameters as attributes to the object.
   3. Call the object with the  filename of the image to calibrate and the output filename for the calibrated image.
-All calibration parameters can be overwritten through additional keyword arguments.
+All calibration parameters can be replaced, for this image only, through additional keyword arguments.
 Any masters not specified or set to None are not applied.
 Hence to calibrate a raw flat frame, set master_flat = None.
   4. Repeat steps 2 and 3 for all images which need calibrating.

 For example, in order to calibrate flat frames called raw1.fits and raw2.fits